TheRealDjElite/TheRealDjElite/README.md

 🧠 Promethean mind in a practical world.
 I build with structure, clarity, and creative intent.

 🎯 Experienced in data operations, quality assurance, and regulatory compliance across government and small business environments.
-Skilled in optimizing workflows, supporting remote teams, and resolving complex issues in high-pressure settings.
-Currently expanding my toolkit with Excel (advanced), Python, SQL, and AWS to build tools that improve efficiency and decision-making.
+Skilled in resolving complex issues, supporting remote teams, and improving workflows in high-pressure settings.
+Currently deepening my skills in Excel (PivotTables), Python (automation), SQL (analysis), and AWS (CCP exam pending) to build tools that drive efficiency and better decision-making.

 💡 This is my learning space.
 I test ideas, build tools, and document my journey.

-Current focus:
-🔹 Excel – leveling up with PivotTables and automation
-🔹 Python – focused on problem-solving and automation
-🔹 SQL – focused on analysis and reporting
-🔹 AWS Cloud – completed UH course, CCP exam pending
+---

-Key interests:
+### 🔧 Key interests:
 ✔️ Data validation and accuracy
 ✔️ Workflow and documentation cleanup
 ✔️ Remote team support